pressgang-ccms/PressGangCCMSUI/testplan.md

 * add and remove locales
 * upload mismatches image types (png, jpg etc), make sure it fails
 * find topics that include the image
+* check that unsaved changes to the description results in a prompt

+TAGS
+* make sure all search fields work
+* add and remove projects
+* add, remove and reorder categories
+* make sure unsaved changes work

 7 Feb 2013